babypoby/TutorEval/README.md

 This work was part of my Bachelor's thesis at ETH Zurich, completed in January 2025.

-## Project Structure
 project-root/
-│
 ├── data-visualisation/
-│ └── # Code for generating matplotlib graphs used in the thesis │
+│   └── # Code for generating matplotlib graphs used in the thesis ├── datasets/
-├── datasets/
 │   └── # Raw, filtered, and annotated datasets
-│
 ├── datasources/
 │   └── # References to MathDial and Bridge repositories
-│
 ├── finetuning/
 │   └── # Code for the fine-tuning approach
-│
 ├── images/
 │   └── # Graphs used in the thesis
-│
 ├── label-web-bridge/
-│ └── # Annotation interface and data processing code for MathDial and Bridge datasets │
+│   └── # Annotation interface and data processing code for MathDial and Bridge datasets ├── prompt_eval/
-├── prompt_eval/
 │   └── # Code for the prompting approach
-│
 └── README.md